piffpaffpuff/woocommerce-delivery-notes/readme.txt

 = 4.2.0 =

-** Announcement: The development of this plugin has ceased.
-Thanks to everybody who supported it and please contact me on GitHub if you want to take over the project.
+** Announcement: The development of this plugin has been ceased.
+Thanks to everybody who supported it!
+Please contact me on GitHub if you want to take over the project.

 * Tweak - Refactored settings screen
 * Fix - Compatibility with latest WooCommerce